Freedom House Ambulance Service: Conflict with the mayor

-Closure of Freedom House Ambulance Service
+Closure

-The Freedom House Ambulance Service closed on Oct.
-15, 1975.
+The Freedom House Ambulance Service closed on October 15, 1975.

 All of the paramedics initially hired to staff the new city ambulance service which succeeded it were white.
-Then the previous medical director of the Freedom House Ambulance Service, Nancy Caroline, accepted a position as medical director of the new city ambulance service on the conditions that the Freedom House paramedics and dispatchers also be hired and that Freedom House ambulance crews be kept together.
+Then the previous medical director of the Freedom House Ambulance Service, Dr. Nancy Caroline, accepted a position as medical director of the new city ambulance service on the conditions that the Freedom House paramedics and dispatchers also be hired and that Freedom House ambulance crews be kept together.

 While the Freedom House paramedics were hired, their crews were broken up, in violation of the agreement.
 Those with criminal records were fired.
 Pass/fail exams were instituted, covering materials the Freedom House paramedics had not been taught, resulting in the dismissal of many.
 Most of those remaining were reassigned to non-medical or non-essential work.
 Many were placed in positions overseen by white employees with less experience.
 Of the 26 Freedom House employees who joined the city ambulance service, only half remained a year later.
 Ultimately, only five remained with the city ambulance service, and only one was promoted into a leadership position.
-In the late 90s, 98% of the Pittsburgh Bureau of Emergency Medical Services were white.
+In the late 1990s, 98% of the Pittsburgh Bureau of Emergency Medical Services were white.

+Media

+There are two documentaries about the Freedom House.
+In January 2023, Pittsburgh local television station WQED released a documentary called, "Freedom House Ambulance: the FIRST Responders."
+The documentary, "Heroes On Call," began showing on February 4, 2025 by the streaming service Very Local, a subsidiary of Hearst Television broadcasting company.

+In the television show The Pitt, a patient featured in season 1 episode 8 was a former Freedom House Ambulance medic.
+The show is set in the ER of the fictional Pittsburgh Trauma Medical Hospital.
+The patient, Willie Alexander, is an 81-year-old man with dementia whose pacemaker is discovered to be detached.
+Despite his dementia Alexander demonstrates some familiarity with medical terms.
+The audience later learns that Alexander has extensive medical knowledge from his time as a Freedom House Ambulance medic.
+The character of Dr. Robby, the attending physician in the show, describes the Freedom House medics as "the first paramedics in the country," and credits Freedom House with inspiring the modern 911 EMS system.